GoodnessJames/alx-higher_level_programming/README.md

 # Higher-Level Programming - Python

-This repository contains programs written for higher-level programming (python) at ALX SE School.
+This repository contains programs developed for higher-level programming, specifically in Python, as a part of ALX SE School curriculum.
 The specific list of projects contained in this repository includes:

 - [0x00.
 Python - Hello, World](./0x00-python-hello_world)
 - [0x01.
 Python - if/else, Loops, and Functions](./0x01-python-if_else_loops_functions)